Lady Bird Deed vs. Texas Transfer on Death Deed: Key Differences, Benefits, and Which Is Best for You

 What is a Lady Bird Deed?

-Similarities between Lady Bird Deeds and Transfer on Death Deeds in Texas
+How Lady Bird Deeds and Texas Transfer on Death Deeds are Alike

 Key Differences Between Lady Bird Deeds and Transfer on Death Deeds

-Despite their similarities, Lady Bird Deeds and TOD Deeds differ in several significant ways:
+Despite their similarities, Lady Bird Deeds and Transfer on Death Deeds differ in several significant ways:

-The Texas Transfer on Death Deed statute states that only the homeowner can sign a Transfer on Death Deed, whereas no such restrictions exist for a Lady Bird Deed.
+The Texas Transfer on Death Deed statute states that only the homeowner can sign a Transfer on Death Deed.
+An agent under a Durable Power of Attorney cannot create one on the owner’s behalf.
+By contrast, if the power of attorney expressly authorizes it, an agent may sign a Lady Bird Deed for an incapacitated owner.
 Therefore, if the homeowner lacks capacity, an agent under a power of attorney cannot execute a Transfer on Death Deed.
 However, an agent under a power of attorney will be able to execute a Lady Bird Deed if the power of attorney so authorizes.

-In Texas, most deeds do not need to be recorded to be valid.
-The grantor only needs to execute the deed and deliver it to the grantee.
+In Texas, most deeds don’t have to be recorded to be valid.
+Texas law only requires the grantor to sign the deed and deliver it to the grantee.
 However, there are several benefits of recording the deed.
-Doing so provides public notice of the property transfer.
-This can help avoid disputes and ensure that all relevant parties recognize the transfer.
-A title company recently refused to accept the validity of a deed my deceased client signed transferring his interest in his home to his trust, arguing that the fact that my client did not record the deed before he died suggested that he may have intended to revoke it.
+Recording the deed gives the public notice of the property transfer.
+This can help avoid disputes and ensure that all parties recognize the transfer.

-For a Texas Transfer on Death Deed to be valid, the grantor must record it in the property records of the county where the property is located.
-If the grantor does not record the deed before the Grantor dies, it is as though it does not exist, even if the grantor signed it and delivered it to the Grantee.
-If there is a possibility that the Grantor will not be able to record the deed before their death, the Ladybird Deed is a better option.
+In order for a Transfer on Death Deed to be valid, it must be signed, notarized, and recorded in the property records of the county where the property is located.
+A Lady Bird Deed does not require recording to be valid as between the parties.
+Therefore, if there is a possibility that the Grantor will not be able to record the deed before their death, the Ladybird Deed is a better option.

-Lady Bird Deed or Texas Transfer on Death Deed: Which is Better for You?
+Lady Bird Deed or Texas Transfer on Death Deed: Which is Best for You?

-Choosing between a Lady Bird Deed and a Transfer on Death Deed depends on your specific circumstances.
-A Transfer on Death Deed is a great option for most homeowners who want to transfer property outside of probate.
-However, if the homeowner lacks capacity, there is a concern about future title problems, or a desire to sell the property within the two-year claims period, a Lady Bird Deed may be the better option.
+A Transfer on Death Deed is a great option for most homeowners who want to transfer property without probate.
+But, if the homeowner lacks capacity, there is a concern about future title problems, or a desire to sell the property within the two-year claims period, a Lady Bird Deed may be a better option.

 Do I Need a Will if I Have a Lady Bird Deed or Transfer on Death Deed?